-On the other hand, when there are more than 1,000 people competing for resources or arguing over which course of action is best, it may turn the whole place into a powder keg.
+On the other hand, when more than 1,000 people compete for resources or argue over which course of action is best, it may turn the whole place into a powder keg.
 Sooner or later, it will be every man for himself and no one would be able to keep them together if the situation becomes desperate.

-One noticeable thing that is worth mentioning is that some of them have picked a town where they have a generation of family living, or there are good friends (childhood friends) close by.
+One noticeable thing worth mentioning is that some of them have picked a town where they have a generation of family living or good friends (childhood friends) close by.

 Pros and cons of small-town and isolated retreats